-The Latrobe Drive focus area represents an area recommended to evolve into a different Place Type as new development and redevelopment occur.
+The Oakdale Road & Miranda Road focus area represents an area recommended to evolve into a different Place Type as new development and redevelopment occur.
+Additionally, it will be influenced by planned infrastructure improvements.

-The Hawthorne Lane & 5th Avenue focus area is also recommended to evolve into a different Place Type as new development and redevelopment occur.
-Additionally, it illustrates how new development should be connected to and integrated with the adjacent public open space.
+The Northlake Centre Parkway & Point O' Woods Drive focus area is also recommended to evolve into a different Place Type as new development and redevelopment occur.